 Students assigned to the operating room at EMMC must wear hospital provided OR scrubs and lab coats.
-Students must wear a lab coat during all procedures, earrings must be covered or removed, shoes must be covered, as well as all hair including facial hair.
+Students must cover their earrings or remove them, shoes must be covered, as well as all hair including facial hair.
 Contact lenses are not allowed during certain cases, so it is better to wear your glasses if you need them.
-Eye protection is required for all cases so if you don't wear glasses, you may want to invest in a pair of safety glasses or you must wear a mask with the eye shield.
+Eye protection is required for all cases so if you don't wear glasses, you may want to invest in a pair of safety glasses or you might need to wear a mask with the eye shield.